A Human-in-the-Loop Confidence-Aware Failure Recovery Framework for Modular Robot Policies: Synthetic Simulation: Module Heterogeneity

 \section{Synthetic Simulation: Module Heterogeneity}

-{ \tolerance=2000 \emergencystretch=2em We now consider a simulation setting with an additional user variable, \textbf{query cost variance $\beta$}, allowing the query costs $q_i$ to vary across modules.
+{ \tolerance=2000 \emergencystretch=2em We now consider a simulation setting with an additional user variable, \textbf{query cost variance $\beta$}, allowing query costs $q_i$ to vary across modules.
 This models more realistic cost variation across feedback types.
 We sample each $q_i$ uniformly around a nominal value $Q$, i.e., $q_i{ \sim }\text{Uniform}[(1{-}\beta)Q, (1{+}\beta)Q]$, with $Q{=}0.32$ (the query cost value used when not varied in Sec. \ref{sec:synthetic-results}).
-We compare the best performing module selectors from Sec. \ref{sec:synthetic-results} based on \textit{Task Cost}: the query cost-aware method \textsc{GraphQuery}, and the confidence-only baseline \textsc{ConfidenceQuery} (with the \textsc{Query-Until-Confident-Workload-Aware} querying algorithm). }
+We compare the best performing module selectors from Sec. \ref{sec:synthetic-results} based on \textit{Task Cost}: the query cost-aware method \textsc{GraphQuery}, and the confidence-only baseline \textsc{ConfidenceQuery} (both with \textsc{Query-Until-Confident-Workload-Aware}). }

 We find that \textsc{GraphQuery} consistently outperforms \textsc{ConfidenceQuery} in the \textit{Total Timesteps} and \textit{Task Cost} metrics, especially when module confidences overlap or workload variance is high (\textit{Task Cost} in Fig. \ref{fig:synthetic-full}(b)).
-Under these conditions, upstream modules with lower confidence and high workload may succeed, whereas downstream modules with higher confidence but low workload may fail. \textsc{ConfidenceQuery} incorrectly selects these upstream modules first, whereas \textsc{GraphQuery} correctly selects the downstream module (full results in Appendix \ref{appendix:cq-gq-comprison}).
+Under these conditions, upstream modules with lower confidence and high workload may succeed, whereas downstream modules with higher confidence but low workload may fail. \textsc{ConfidenceQuery} incorrectly selects these upstream modules first, whereas \textsc{GraphQuery} correctly selects the downstream module (full results in App. \appref{appendix:cq-gq-comprison}).